paraiccooney/full-stack-frameworks-project/README.md

 At present articles are displayed based on their published date.
 As the database grows I believe it would be beneficial to add functionality to allow users to view articles based on different metrics such as 'most-commented' or 'most-viewed' articles of the past day or week.

+- Sub navbar for categories

+Currently the application offers search functionality however no categories are present.
+It would be beneficial to include another navbar below the current navbar which returns articles related to varying topics (Tech, Science, Sport, Weather, Europe, Asia, etc).
+This could be achieved through targetting the tags journalists currently attached to their articles.
+Alternatively a categories checkbox input could be included on the 'Write' page.

 ## Data Structure
 The back-end of this application is built using Postgres (a resource which can be added to Heroku where this app is deployed).
 The app uses a relational database type (the comment section references it's secondary key against the articles primary key).